Failoe/Noctum-Discord-Bot/README.md

 # TO DO LIST

-* Move commands for different games into separate groups
+* Integrate Tracker as a Cog
-* Add WoW class commands
+* Set up background tasks